boycce/monastery/docs/model/update.md

 ### Data

-Data that is validated against the model schema and then wrapped in `{ $set: .. }`.
+Data that's validated against the model fields (always wrapped in `{ $set: .. }`).
 Key names can be in dot or bracket notation which is handy for HTML FormData.

 You can also pass `options.$set` or any other mongodb update operation instead of `options.data`, which bypasses validation, e.g.